 Interestingly enough, coneflowers not only attract butterflies and bees, but they are also deer resistant, so you can have the best of all worlds by planting them.
 (Deer will eat baby plants but unusually leave mature ones alone.)

-The plants make great cut flowers since the stems of the flowers are quite long.
+The plants make great cut flowers since the stems of the flowers are quite long and they last well in a vase.
 They are a staple of many cottage gardens.
 Coneflowers are also good candidates for dried flowers (see how to dry flowers with Borax here.)

 Echinacea has several good uses in the garden but is also known for it’s herbal remedies.
 Native Americans have used preparations of the enchinacea root for generations as an all around cure-all.